Meet our Staff

 Debbie’s work as an actor has earned her three Drama-Logue Critics Awards, a Robby Award, an L.A.
 Weekly Award, LA Parent Magazine’s Best Westside Children’s Theatre Award, and the Women In Theatre Award for Outstanding Achievement in the Los Angeles Theatre.
 Debbie recently earned LA County Arts Commission’s Professional Designation in Arts Education, and is the recipient of the USC Rossier School of Education’s Innovation and Leadership Award, and won LA’s County Music Center’s 2001 Bravo Special Mention for her work in Arts Education.
 She is also the proud recipient of the 2011 Inspiring Women Award, presented by the LA Sparks and Farmers Insurance.

-How did you get your job at 24th ST?
-I moved from Chicago to LA in the summer of 2010.
-I came from working as an Administrative Assistant at a large non-profit theatre company there, and had also been freelancing as an Assistant Stage Manager on the side.
-I had left the career path of an Equity stage manager the year before and I knew I wanted to work in non-profit, possibly still in theatre.
-I had also toyed with the idea of going back to school to get a Masters in Teaching.
-I saw a posting for the Executive Assistant position at 24th Street and was instantly excited because it combined my two loves: theatre and kids.
-The Arts Education part of what 24th Street did really sold me on applying.
-I met Jay, Allegra and Meropi, the previous E.A. here, and was called in for a second interview the next week where I met Debbie.
-We were all instantly comfortable with each other, shared the same humor and work ethic, and soon after I was hired!
-Meropi was leaving for New York to attend graduate school at Columbia, so I had only 2 days to train with her.
-There is so much institutional knowledge in every person that works here, that this was a VERY short time to do this!
-My first year was spent learning every part of our programming, relationships, and work structure.
-I think after 2 years, I finally have most of it down and I have made the position my own!
+JENNIE MCINNIS moved from Chicago to LA in the summer of 2010.She worked as an Administrative Assistant at a large non-profit theatre company, and had also been freelancing as an Assistant Stage Manager on the side.
+She had left the career path of an Equity stage manager the year before and knew she wanted to work in non-profit, possibly still in theatre.
+Jennie saw a posting for the Executive Assistant position at 24th STreet and was instantly excited because it combined her two loves: theatre and kids.
+The Arts Education part of what 24th Street did really sold her on applying.
+Her first year was spent learning every part of our programming, relationships, and work structure.
+After 5 years, she finally has most of it down and is an invaluable member of the team!